Nature recovery for local authorities

 Introduction to the PAS Nature Recovery Network project

-Natural England have commissioned PAS to lead on a project engaging with local authorities to raise awareness and understanding on what the Nature Recovery Network is and how it can be delivered to help to address both the climate change and the biodiversity crisis and the challenges faced with public health and wellbeing.
-This will run from August 2022 to the end of March 2023.
+From August 2022 to end March 2023, Natural England commissioned PAS to lead on a project engaging with local authorities to raise awareness and understanding on what the Nature Recovery Network (NRN) is and how it can be delivered to help to address both the climate change and the biodiversity crisis and the challenges faced with public health and wellbeing.

 The key objective for this project is to work with local authorities including Combined Authorities, County, Unitary, Metropolitan and District Councils (not including Parish and Town Councils) to: